nn3un/Show-Your-Work/How_To_Get_Plugin_Running/how to.md

 ![Project Window](ss2.PNG)

 (If you're having trouble running the module, you can check Project Structure->Module->Source and make sure that you only have src as the only 'Source Folder', and resources as the only 'Resources Folder' and nothing else under '+Add content root'.
 However this is unlikely to be an issue)

-1. **Edit Run Configuration:** After that first select Build->Build Project from the menu bar.
+1.**Edit Run Configuration:** After that first select Build->Build Project from the menu bar.
 Afther this choose Run->Edit Configuration.
 If a configuration named 'Plugin' with a plugin icon next to it doensn't already exist, press the '+' button, then for 'Use classpath of module' select 'Show Your Work', and for JRE select the 'Pycharm Community Edition <version no>' that was created earlier.
 After that, pressing the 'Run' button should initiate a Pycharm window where the plugin would be loaded and can be tested.
 ![Run Configuration Window](ss3.PNG)